Introduction to Programming

 Truth Tables: mapping Boolean logic

 A truth table graphically represents a Boolean operation.
-It lists every possible input combination and displays the operation’s result for each combination3.
+It lists every possible input combination and displays the operation’s result for each combination.

 For instance: